symfony-si/symfony-docs-sl/cookbook/logging/monolog.rst

 Monolog comes also with a powerful built-in handler for the logging in prod environment: ``FingersCrossedHandler``.
-It allows you to store the messages in a buffer and to log them only if a message reaches the action level (ERROR in the configuration provided in the standard edition) by forwarding the messages to another handler.
+It allows you to store the messages in a buffer and to log them only if a message reaches the action level (``error`` in the configuration provided in the Standard Edition) by forwarding the messages to another handler.

 Using several handlers
 ~~~~~~~~~~~~~~~~~~~~~~